Top Diving Destinations in Indonesia

 Indonesia is huge, and as the largest archipelago country in the world, it is not easy to choose which island to visit especially when we have limited vacation time.
 This issue also shared by scuba divers who wish to dive in Indonesia.
 The country offers numerous islands to dive.
 They are equally beautiful, but there are some destinations that outstanding and worth to visit (and revisit).
-Allow me introduce the first top five destinations in Indonesia.
+Allow me to introduce the first top five destinations in Indonesia.
 I have visited three destinations from the top five and to witness the beauty of our ocean directly always made me happy.
 Following is the top five destinations, listed based on the alphabetical order.

 “where the Rhinopias lives, Hammerhead and Blue Whales passing by.”